WinXP655/bsod-driver/README.md

 A driver that call BSOD with code 0x00000000(STATUS_SUCCESS)

 ## BSOD Driver & Control Panel
 This driver and control panel are intended for testing and debugging purposes.
 The driver triggers a blue screen with the **STATUS_SUCCESS** error code (*0x00000000*).
 The control panel facilitates easy installation, activation, and removal of the driver.
+Driver need x64 version of Windows XP and higher

 ### Warning
 - Not recommended for use on real systems.